 Energy and Water Conservation

 Energy and water conservation is need of the hour universally as both these natural resource have limited supply.
 DU is mostly using conventional energy for meeting its energy requirements and energy bill constitutes a substantial portion of its recurring costs.
 Energy conservation can result in substantial cost saving for the University.
-DU also uses considerable amount of water and does not have its own source.
+DU also uses considerable amount of water.
 Just like energy bill, water bill also constitutes a substantial portion of its recurring costs.
 Furthermore, any reduction in consumption of water also means reduction in energy bill as lot of energy is required to supply water to end users.